- by MollyJewelryUS

 Passing a tester doesn’t make moissanite a diamond—it only shows how advanced it is as a gemstone.

-A fake diamond is usually:
+A fake is usually:

 Glass